 This course examines the varied and often contested meanings of masculinity and femininity in European history.
 The meanings of gender are explored in relation to major themes and events in European history such as religious controversy, revolution, industrialization, family life, war, and imperialism.
-PREREQUISITE: History 201/202 or 261/262 or Women's Studies 101 or permission of the instructor Cross-listed with Women's Studies (cf. Women's Studies 453)
+PREREQUISITE: History 201/202 or 261/262 or Women's Studies 101/102 or permission of the instructor Cross-listed with Women's Studies (cf. Women's Studies 453) Seminar: Three hours a week

-455 WAR AND REVOLUTION IN THE 20TH CENTURY WORLD
+455 WAR AND REVOLUTION IN THE 20th CENTURY WORLD